roytang/blog/content/posts/2002/07/cheap-rushing.md

 million towers!&#8221;

-If you insist on playing on Battle.net, don&'t play 3v3 or 4v4;
+If you insist on playing on Battle.net, don't play 3v3 or 4v4;

-it&'s in these formats that rushing is a very viable strategy.
+it's in these formats that rushing is a very viable strategy.
 I

 find that 2v2 is best, as there is little human interaction in